-Amount of disbursements under CDSOA for the most recent year114 for which data are available relating to anti-dumping or countervailing duties paid on imports from Chile at that time, as published by the United States' authorities.
+Amount of disbursements under CDSOA for the most recent year112 for which data are available relating to anti-dumping or countervailing duties paid on imports from Brazil at that time, as published by the United States' authorities.

-(a) Suspension of concessions or other obligations expressed as an additional tariff or duty on an undetermined quantity of trade rather than as a suspension of concessions and tariff surcharges on a determined value of trade; and
+(a) Suspension of concessions or other obligations expressed as a duty on an undetermined quantity of trade rather than as a suspension of concessions and tariff surcharges on a determined value of trade;

-(a) either Chile will have to take appropriate steps to ensure that the total value of United States trade subject to the proposed additional tariff does not exceed the total value of trade determined to constitute the level of nullification or impairment, or
+(a) either Brazil will have to take appropriate steps to ensure that the total value of United States trade subject to the proposed additional duties does not exceed the total value of trade determined to constitute the level of nullification or impairment, or

-(b) if and when it submits a revised request for authorization to suspend concessions or other obligations to the DSB further to this arbitration, Chile will have to propose other forms of suspension of concessions or obligations that are less likely to have effects on trade exceeding the identified level of nullification or impairment in terms of value of United States exports to Chile.
+(b) if and when it submits a revised request for authorization to suspend concessions or other obligations to the DSB further to this arbitration, Brazil will have to propose other forms of suspension of concessions or obligations that are less likely to have effects on trade exceeding the identified level of nullification or impairment in terms of value of United States exports to Brazil.

 would be consistent with Article 22.4 of the DSU.